 If you had the opportunity to gamble in Las Vegas but were guaranteed that you would never lose, would you go?
-Can you imagine the chaos that would envelope Las Vegas’s casinos if everyone won?
+Can you imagine the chaos that would envelop Las Vegas’s casinos if everyone won?

 Of course, we know that is only fiction and to make Las Vegas work there has to be both winners and also losers.
 The fun of being in a casino is the hope of winning when we all know the house has the odds stacked in their favor.
-Sure, a lot of people win but over time, the casino is the only real winner.
+Sure, a lot of people win, but over time, the casino is the only real winner.

 Every time we chose an asset allocation that is exposed to market risk we are at some level gambling.
 What is the other option?
 We could put our money in the bank and make sure it was always safe, but what happens when the yield on safe bank deposits is less than increases in inflation?
 Do we not still expose ourselves to inflationary risk?

 What if there was an asset that did both?
 What if there was a place we could invest our important money and only participates in increases and never decreases?
 Would that make sense?
 There is, but like all too good to be true things in life, there are details.

 The main detail is this: In years of increases in the stock market you do not get ALL of the increase, you only get a portion.
 If the market were to grow 15% in a year, your share might just be 5%.
 BUT in years where the market lost value, you were never exposed to any loss of account value.